Hisham Talaat Moustafa: Career

 As the Chief Executive of Talaat Moustafa Group, Moustafa spearheaded a significant expansion of the real estate side of the business, including the development of major city El Rehab and the development Madinaty, as well as luxury hotels including the Four Seasons Nile Plaza, Kempinski Nile Hotel Garden City, Four Seasons San Stefano, and Four Seasons Sharm El Sheikh, the largest resort of the Four Seasons brand in the world.

-In 2004 he was elected to the Shura Council in the Parliament of Egypt.
+In 2004 he was elected to the Shura Council.

 On January 17, 2021, Moustafa's real estate company announced its largest development to date, Egypt's first green-smart city, Noor.
 Located within the Capital Gardens City, a mixed-use city adjacent to the new administrative capital for $32 billion.

 Arrest and trial

 On September 2, 2008, Moustafa was charged in Cairo of arranging the murder of Lebanese singer Suzanne Tamim.
 Moustafa was stripped of his parliamentary immunity.

 On May 21, 2009, Moustafa was found guilty of involvement in the murder through "incitement, agreement and assistance."
 On June 25, he was sentenced to death by hanging, along with former police officer Mohsen al-Sukkari, who was allegedly paid $2 million to carry out the hit.
 Egypt's Grand Mufti Sheikh Ali Goma'a upheld the verdict.
 An appeal was subsequently filed.

 Multiple Credit Suisse accounts remained open per Suisse secrets even after his conviction.